Last Updated: August 22, 2021

 Step Five: Complete the pre-application registration

-The immigration office, Serviço de Estrangeiros e Fronteiras (SEF), has an online portal where you can submit your application.
+The immigration office, SEF, has an online portal where you can submit your application.
 However, you have to pre-register before you can apply.

-Since Portugal’s residence by investment scheme can be quite complicated, your lawyer or another legal representative is likely to handle this for you.
+Since Portugal’s Residence by Investment scheme can be quite complicated, your lawyer or another legal representative will likely handle this for you.

 Step Six: Schedule your appointment